MoeweX/MockFog2/node-manager/README.md

 - Installs pre-requisits on EC2 instances
 - Copies the node agent to each remote and starts it

-The node agent offers a REST-API that can be used to apply subsequent changes to the network.
+The node agent offers a REST-API that can be used to apply subsequent changes to network and machine characteristics.

 ![](../misc/Stage1-03_Manipulate.png)

 Start this phase by running `node app.js manipulate`, this:
+- Retrieves maximum resources per machine and existing connection delays between machines.
-- Generates one tcconfig file per machine and stores them at `run/<machine_name>/tcconfig.json`
+- Generates one tcconfig file per machine and stores them at `run/<machine_name>/tcconfig.json`; considers existing delays between machines.
 - Uses HTTP Put request to supply the corresponding tcconfig to each agent

 ![](../misc/Stage1-04_Destroy.png)